jupyter/jupyter-drive/README.md

 }
 ```

-Under IPython 3.x This file would be `<profile>/ipython_notebook_config.json`
+Under IPython 3.x This file would be `<profile>/ipython_notebook_config.json`.

-The `root` field of `filesystem_scheme` represent the name that would be use as
-virtual mount points for the contents manager in the dashbord and should be
-consistent with the name given in `nbconfig/common.json` describe below.
+The `root` field of `filesystem_scheme` represents the name that would be used as the virtual mount points for the contents manager in the dashbord and should be consistent with the name given in `nbconfig/common.json` described below.

-the `contents` field contains the fully qualified name of a Contents manager to
+The `contents` field contains the fully qualified name of a Contents manager to
 mount on the mountpoint.

 The second config file that deals with configuring the frontend should be: